topeju/GpxRunParser/README.md

 ----------------

 * Parses all GPX files in a directory and outputs statistics in simple HTML files beside each GPX file.
+* Creates an index page that links each of the HTML files.
 * Generates heart rate, pace, cadence and elevation charts, with pauses in the workout highlighted.
 * Calculates time elapsed in each heart rate zone (zones specified using a command line parameter).
 * Calculates time elapsed at different paces (bins specified using a command line parameter).
 Pace is calculated using moving averages to reduce the amount of noise in position data.